advpropsys/hetfit_scientific/README.md

 Note that neither of these models do not include cathode efficiencies and performances.
 So as the neutral gas thrust components.
-Most correlations in previous literature were made using assumption or
+Most correlations in previous literature were made using assumption or physics laws(Shagayda and Gorshkov 2013-03), in this paper the new method based on feature generation, GAN dataset augmentation and ML feature selection is suggested.